YOU are key to a well running machine!

 It's then difficult to go back to the dealer and say they didn't fix the problem.
-Too much time had passed.

 Check out How Sewing Machine Work to see just how a stitch is formed to illustrate how important it is for the needle to be properly seated.